RafaelLaya/Integral-Estimator-Python/README.md

 The following is a link to a youtube video of the integrator

-This work was submitted as a final project about 6 or 7 weeks of programming experience.
+This work was submitted as a final project after about 6 or 7 weeks of programming experience.

 [![LINK TO VIDEO](https://i.ytimg.com/vi/fyCEGyS0wiY/hqdefault.jpg)](https://youtu.be/fyCEGyS0wiY)